White wood aster

 Flowering period: August

-Where growing in abundance, white wood aster forms a knee-high groundcover that buzzes with foraging bumble bees in late summer.
-The bees eagerly visit the plant’s sprightly white flowerheads, which produce both nectar and pollen.
-Due to the late timing of white wood aster’s bloom, it is likely that these bumble bees include males and females who are searching for mates, as well as recently mated females who are building their fat stores prior to hibernation.
+Where growing in abundance, white wood aster forms a knee-high groundcover that buzzes with pollinators in late summer.
+A variety of bees visit the sprightly white flowerheads, which produce both nectar and pollen.
+Drone bumble bees and next-years queens who are seeking mates often pursue their amorous encounters among the blooms.

 Photo by Julie Slater.